When Can You Claim for Water Damage Coverages on Home Insurance

 Some of the most common examples of gradual damage causing losses or denied claims are:

-- Plumbing, faucets or pipes leaking causing damage to the walls, ceilings or floors .
+- Plumbing, faucets or pipes leaking over time causing damage to the walls, ceilings or floors .

-- Water damage caused by seepage coming in from cracks in the foundation, or at the exterior of the dwelling allowing water to enter your home.
+- Water damage caused by seepage coming in from cracks in the foundation, or at the exterior of the house allowing water to enter your home.

-- Flashing, tiles, shingles or deteriorating parts on the roof that indicate signs of needed repair.
+- Flashing, tiles, shingles or deteriorating parts on the roof that indicated signs of needed repair.